 Tamang Heritage Trek

-The Tamangs are the native inhabitants of the Himalayan foothills and outskirts of the Central Nepal.
-Primarily Buddhist, they are known to be very friendly, warm, and straightforward people with a very simple life.
-The Tamang Heritage trek in the beautiful Langtang Valley that is only 30 kilometers northwest of Kathmandu encompasses the best of Tamang history, heritage, and culture.
+The Tamangs are the native inhabitants of the Himalayan foothills and outskirts of Central Nepal.
+Primarily Buddhist, they are known to be very friendly, warm, and straightforward people with a comfortable life.
+The Tamang Heritage trekking trails in the beautiful Langtang Valley that is only 30 kilometres northwest of Kathmandu encompasses the best of Tamang history, heritage, and culture.

 The trek begins from Syabrubesi and comes to an end in Rasuwa.
 The trek route traverses the ancient path taken by traders heading to Tibet.
-Throughout the trek, you will be staying in beautiful teahouses that are colorfully decorated with various painted motifs and carvings depicting Buddhism.
-Although the region is very close to the capital, due to the hard accessibility, it wasn’t in touch with the rest of the world until recently.
+Throughout the trek, you will be staying in beautiful teahouses that are colourful with various painted motifs and carvings depicting Buddhism.
+Although the region is very close to the capital city Kathmandu, due to the hard accessibility, it is untouched with the rest of the world until recently.
 Thus, it is a great chance to witness the authentic and unique culture of the Tamangs.

 Upper Mustang Trek

 Upper Mustang is more famous for its mystique kingdom than its surreal mountain views.
 Lo Manthang in Upper Mustang is an ancient kingdom that even had an officially recognized king until recent times.
 The native inhabitants of the Mustang region are the Thakalis, who are today known for their impeccable business skills and delicious cuisine.